Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Decorative

-What actions can be implemented to prevent PSR at work?
+What actions can be implemented to prevent PSRs at work?

 Step 1: